 He reminds us of this multiple times.

 At his peak, Pablo’s power was incomprehensible.
-He literally bought his way into Colombian parliament by building entire neighborhoods of houses and then gifted them to thousands of impoverished Colombians.
+He literally bought his way into Colombian parliament by building entire neighborhoods of houses and then gifting them to thousands of impoverished Colombians.
 He then ran in their district.
-In the 80’s, Forbes estimated him to be the seventh richest man in the world with a net worth of approximately $35 billion US dollars (that’s $82 billion in 2018 dollars).
+In the 80’s, Forbes estimated him to be the seventh richest man in the world with a net worth of approximately $35 billion US dollars (that’s $86 billion in 2021 dollars).
 In his book, Roberto claims that at one point the cartel was making so much money that it spent $2,500 each month just on rubber bands to stack the bills.

 He meanders into a vague story about the time he helped Pablo escape from prison.
 I press further, “Por qué esa memoria?”
 Why?
 Why that memory?